SAP-samples/btp-azure-opensap/Week3/Unit3/README.md

 This exercise is part of the openSAP course [Building applications on SAP Business Technology Platform with Microsoft services](https://open.sap.com/courses/btpma1) - there you will find more information and context.

-# Triggering an SAP workflow from an SAP Conversational AI bot
+# Build SAP Conversational AI bot

 Extend the exercise with SAP workflow to SAP Conversational AI to learn how to create an SAP Conversational AI Bot and understand how to trigger SAP workflow from SAP Conversational AI bot.
 Lastly, integrate SAP Conversational AI with Azure bot and Microsoft Teams.